Last updated October 23, 2020

 This helps them see the bigger picture and avoid falling into one of two common traps.

-All too often, people become fixated on the tax part of this equation and limit themselves to only countries with no taxes, ignoring whether these limited options will yield the results that they want.
+First, all too often, people become fixated on the tax part of this equation and limit themselves to only countries with no taxes, ignoring whether these limited options will actually yield the results and the lifestyle that they want.

 On the other hand, others might not have a clear idea of how this fits in, and with so many options on the table, they fall into analysis paralysis trying to make a decision.